WilleamM/FindmyVibe/docs/APISpec.md

 ### 1.2 User Search - `/users/{user_id}/searchForMusic/` (GET)

-Allows for muser to search for music based upon its artist, name, genre, and mood/vibe.
+Allows for user to search for music based upon its artist, name, genre, and mood/vibe.

 **Query Parameters:**